donundeen/C4/README.md

 - access the parent window url from within the code
 - widget configuration UI
 - make sure jsbin contents are saved at the right times, so no work is ever lost
+- some widgets can be easily copied to new pages
+-- a basic widget (that outlines the c4-specific features) -- promoted widgets (that do important stuff)
+-- "my favorite widgets"
+-- example widgets
+- widgets can be 25%, 50%, 75%, 100% of page width

 - MVP : implement a URL structure that makes sense, and allows communication btw widgets - DONE -- MVP: this will require making sure code runs on the server, but still understand the "Parent Page URL" concept. - DONE